Lawyer demands payment for infected blood victims and families within 14 days

 The chairman of the inquiry into the tragedy said the money should be paid to more than 2,000 surviving victims “without delay” and Des Collins, senior partner at Collins Solicitors, has demanded that it is paid within 14 days.

-Mr Collins said he would be stepping up pressure on the Department for Health and Social Care on Monday.
+Mr Collins said he would be stepping up pressure on the Government on Monday.

 He told BBC Radio 4’s The World Tonight programme: “When I say immediately I don’t mean within three months, I mean immediately.